the wandering chick

 an East German trabi

-Surrounding photos: Bamberg is one of the coolest towns, in my opinion, in all of Germany.
+Bamberg is one of the coolest towns, in my opinion, in all of Germany.
 It is one of the few cities not bombed during World War II, thanks to a local artillery factory that was able to keep the bombers at bay.
-Therefore, the old buildings give the town the true authentic Medieval appearance that it is.
+Therefore, the old buildings reflect the town's authentic Medieval beginnings.

 The tiny Trabant, fondly called the Trabi, was built and driven in the former East Germany.